We started offering concrete countertops in 2006 after I fabricated countertops for my personal home. Here are some photos.

 There was one last hurdle to fabricating concrete countertops, and that was the sealer.
 Previously we were using an acrylic water based sealer.
 The particular brand that we used was probably the most common standard sealer in the concrete countertop industry.
 It was popular because it did a good job at protecting the concrete, and it was easy to apply.
 The downside of the product was that if the countertop got dirty and wasn’t cleaned in a relatively short amount of time, some certain household spills would stain them.

 A few years ago, we discovered a new type of sealer thanks to a tip from Concrete Zen.
 Concrete Zen is a concrete countertop fabrication company in Pittsburgh, PA.
 They recently won an award from Fu-Tung Cheng’s Concrete Exchange for best integral sink.
-If you get a chance you should visit this page on Concrete Zen website.
+If you get a chance you should visit Concrete Zen website.
 They have lots of great photos of their concrete countertops.

 The new sealer system was developed by a graffiti removal company that was modified for use on concrete countertops.
 This new sealer system means that our countertops are virtually stain proof.
 In the past couple of years of using this system, we haven’t seen any staining at all on any countertops that we have fabricated.